LucidOpsHQ/shottys-cola-service/DOCUMENT_FETCHING_README.md

                   ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 3.
 For each record (if FETCH_DOCUMENTS=true):              │
 │    a.
-Fetch document page from TTB                          │ │    b.
+Fetch document page HTML from TTB                     │ │    b.
 Detect if captcha is present                          │ │    c.
 If captcha: solve using 2Captcha → submit solution    │ │    d.
-Convert HTML to PDF using Playwright                  │ │    e.
-Upload PDF bytes to Airtable "COLA" field            │ └─────────────────────────────────────────────────────────────┘
+Upload HTML content to Airtable "COLA" field         │ └─────────────────────────────────────────────────────────────┘
 ```